tari/83pa28d/lesson/day01.md

 Finally, you ship the program to the calculator and run it.

 ## Assembling

+**[CAPTAIN CALC EDIT]: The following assumes that the reader is using Windows.
+This section will also have to be rewritten for Brass.**

 If you didn't do it while you were viewing the readme file, create a new folder off the C:\ drive and call it `Asm`.
 In this folder create three new